interstellar/starlight/starlight/doc/Protocol.md

 as well as the source account of the transaction itself.

 The following Stellar operations are used in the Starlight payment channel protocol.
-("Source account" here refers to the source account of the operation, which is not necessarily the source account of the transaction.)
+(“Source account” here refers to the source account of the operation, which is not necessarily the source account of the transaction.)

 - `CreateAccount`: